erdaltoprak/erdaltoprak.com/src/pages/blog/setting-up-cloudflare-argo-access-on-a-raspberry-pi.md

 cloudflared -v
 ```

-Let's authenticate
+Let's authenticate:

 ```shell
 cloudflared tunnel login
 ```

 Once this is done, you should have choosen a hostname (like "pi") and we will use that for the creation of our tunnels.
-If I want to expose my librespeed container, I will create the tunnel
+If I want to expose my librespeed container, I will create the tunnel:

 ```shell
 cloudflared tunnel create pi librespeed.[YOUR_DOMAIN].tld